 Though there were a few messenger services around in the 1990s, including MIT’s Zephyr Notification System, most were specialised, used for peer-to-peer communication in places like universities and businesses.
-Others were not recognised by mainstream audiences – reserved for internet geeks and those in the know.
+Others were not recognised by mainstream audiences, and were more the reserve of internet geeks and those in the know.

 Software developers Sefi Vigiser, Yair Goldfinger, Amnon Amir and Arik Vardi teamed up with internet mogul Yossi Vardi (Arik’s father) after discovering what they deemed to be a clear gap in the market – a need for a universal communication system.

 And they were right.
 ICQ, a play on the English phrase “I seek you”, allowed Windows users to send each other messages in real time, and the convenient, centralised system quickly reached a widespread audience.